 KYC procedures are a feature of traditional payment systems used by banks that are expected to be adopted by cryptocurrencies willing to operate under the changing market conditions.
 It is expected that as banks clamp down on measures to avoid money laundering, many cryptocurrency users that already built virtual fortunes will be unable to liquidate their funds.

-KYC is a short for Know-Your-Customer procedure, which refers to business identifying and verifying the identity of its clients.
+KYC is short for the Know-Your-Customer procedure, which refers to business identifying and verifying the identity of its clients.
 When Bitcoin was created, the issue of Know Your Customer was never considered, making it impossible to know the identity of the peers making transfers.

 KYC as a possible solution

-Following the regulatory developments in the US, the EU and selected Asian countries, cryptocurrencies prepare for the future by implementing Compliance procedures using KYC, thus disclaiming the anonymity of its users and limiting the chances for dubious activities and crime support by their tokens.
+Following the regulatory developments in the US, the EU, and selected Asian countries, cryptocurrencies prepare for the future by implementing Compliance procedures using KYC, thus disclaiming the anonymity of its users and limiting the chances for dubious activities and crime support by their tokens.
 Besides being compliant with regulators, cryptocurrencies adopting KYC is said to become more transparent and traceable.
 Such cryptocurrencies are Ethereum, OneCoin, Ripple, LiteCoin and SwisCoin.

 The ability of financial services companies to cancel fraudulent or incorrect transactions discovered on a customer account because of their KYC procedures is in stark contrast with the way peer-to-peer decentralized blockchains require users to ask permission from the network to be allowed to cancel transactions.
 To discuss this issue some questions emerge – Can blockchain consensus protocols operate differently?
-How the industry should react?
+How should the industry react?
 And what if nothing is done?
 What future awaits those cryptocurrencies that are incapable to change with the shifting market requirements toward KYC-based processes and market players’ needs for safety and security of funds?

-The unregulated market of cryptocutrrencies is said to fuel the growing number of alternative digital currencies, feeding a speculative hype that could lead to sharp spike in their prices like the one of bitcoin.
+The unregulated market of cryptocutrrencies is said to fuel the growing number of alternative digital currencies, feeding a speculative hype that could lead to a sharp spike in their prices like the one of bitcoin.
 Considering the flaws of the pioneering cryptocurrency and the regular scandals related to its name, industry experts have been discussing the possibility of a Bitcoin bubble as digital currencies pass $50B in value.
-With its decentralized model Bitcoin faces a huge challenge – on one hand that is the tightened regulations requesting KYC compliance and on the other – the questionable ability of a decentralized cryptocurrency to adopt the necessary measures that would make it compliant.
-As the future of Bitcoin remains uncertain, Ethereum continuies to gain momentum as Bitcoin users turn to it instead.
+With its decentralized model Bitcoin faces a huge challenge – on one hand, that is the tightened regulations requesting KYC compliance and on the other – the questionable ability of a decentralized cryptocurrency to adopt the necessary measures that would make it compliant.
+As the future of Bitcoin remains uncertain, Ethereum continues to gain momentum as Bitcoin users turn to it instead.